tuananh/camaro/README.md

     * Only take properties that you're interested in.
     * Output is a ready to use JS object.

-* Written in C++ and compiled down to WebAssembly so no compilation needed.
+* Written in C++ and compiled down to WebAssembly so no re-compilation needed.
     * No need to build binary whenever a new Node version released.
     * Work on all major platforms (OS X, Linux and Windows and the web).
 See Travis CI and AppVeyor build status for details.
     * AWS Lambda friendly (or serverless in general).

-* It's pretty fast on large XML strings
+* It's pretty fast on large XML strings.
     * We're using [pugixml](http://pugixml.org/) underneath.
 It's one of the fastest XML parser around.
     * Scale well with multi-core processor by use of `worker_threads` pool (Node >= 12).

-* Small footprint (Zero dependencies).
 * Pretty print XML.

 ## 🔥 Benchmark